entoj/entoj.github.io/user/export/Exporter.md

 ### Export Configuration {#ExportConfiguration}

 To export a entity you need to create a entity.json file in the root directory of a entity (e.g. `base/atoms/a-link/entity.json`) and add a export section.
-Within that section you can configure each exporter seperatly.
+Within that section you can configure each exporter separately.
 For the examples below we will use the html exporter.

 #### Export

-For each item in `export.<Exporter>[]` a artefact will be exported.
+For each item in `export.<Exporter>[]` a artifact will be exported.
 You may configure each export with exporter specific options.

 {% hint style='tip' %}Use global settings to minify repetition of configs{% endhint %}